 Even if you’re not a strong dancer, the choreography is repetitive and designed to be built upon, so most people will catch on to the moves as they go.
-Zumba tends to attract a large female crowd while all are welcome.
+Zumba tends to attract a largely female crowd while all are welcome.
 But it seems to be an opposite case scenario for trainers.
 There are a fair number of male trainers in the field.

-Since when have you been teaching Zumba and who inspired you to become a Zumba trainer?
+Since when have you been teaching Zumba, and who inspired you to become a Zumba trainer?